Alexander Barybin: Biography

 Barybin moved to Melitopol in 1954.
-In 1968, he graduated from secondary school № 25, entered the MIMSKH (now TGATU), he received his degree in mechanical engineering.
-In 1973-74. worked in Gulyai-Pole repair plant.
+In 1968, he graduated from secondary school No. 25, entered the MIMSKH (now TGATU), he received his degree in mechanical engineering.
+In 1973–74. worked in Gulyai-Pole repair plant.
 In 1974 he returned to Melitopol and worked on the station "South", first master, then the senior master and chief engineer, and. o. director.
 From 1981 he worked at the engine plant manager, deputy head of the assembly shop, head of guarantee-maintenance, factory director of STR.
 In 1998 he opened his own car repair shop.
 In April 2006, headed the commission on land relations and the environment.